whisthq/whist/webserver/README.md

 - [ ] Do my changes non-negatively impact test coverage?
 - [ ] Are my changes documented well enough that a new intern could understand them?

-We don't like merge commits at Fractal.
+We don't like merge commits at Whist.
 Be sure to rebase your feature branches off of the latest version of the dev branch to eliminate any conflicts that might prevent them from being automatically merged into dev when they're ready.

-Module documentation for every module in the `webserver` directory is available at https://docs.fractal.co/webserver/modules.
+Module documentation for every module in the `webserver` directory is available at https://docs.whist.com/webserver/modules.

 ## Development environment setup